chen3feng/uct/README.md

 English | [简体中文](README-zh.md)

-## What is it?
+## What is UCT?

-This is a powerful command line tool to run unreal build and editor commands much easier.
+UCT (Unreal Commandline Tool) is a powerful command line tool to buid, test and run unreal engine based project easier.

 ## Background